wax-office-of-inspector-general/wax-developer/docs/en/wax-infrastructure/wax-mainnet-node.md

 Use screen to keep your session live even when you disconnect, usage below:

 ```
 #Create a new screen session

 > screen -US wax

 #Disconnect screen session

 > ctrl-a+d

 #Reconnect screen session

 > screen -r wax
 ```

 Run  `nodeos`  with pointers to the config, data directory and genesis file:

 ```
+> cd ~/wax-leap/build/programs/nodeos

-nodeos --data-dir ~/waxdata --config-dir ~/waxdata --genesis-json ~/waxdata/genesis.json
+> nodeos --data-dir ~/waxdata --config-dir ~/waxdata --genesis-json ~/waxdata/genesis.json
 ```

 Your WAX Mainnet node will now start syncing with the configured peers until it catches up and is current with the WAX Mainnet chain.

-It is possible to speed up the sync process by starting with a snapshot and valid  `blocks.log`  the process is explained in the **Using WAX Snapshots** article.
+It is possible to speed up the sync process by starting with a snapshot and valid  `blocks.log`  the process is explained in the **WAX Snapshots Guide**.

 ---

 These **WAX Developer Technical Guides** are created using source material from the [EOSphere WAX Technical How To Series](https://medium.com/eosphere/wax-technical-how-to/home)

 Be sure to ask any questions in the  [EOSphere Telegram](https://t.me/eosphere_io)